Mylaana/AresExpedition/README.md

 ### CI
 - GitHub Actions
 - Automated test on branch push
-- If tests are successfull, create a PR and automerge to main branch (to be added).

 ### CD (to be added)
 - Triggerred when new code is merged on main branch